 Urban Service Track

-The School of Social Work is a part of the University of Connecticut Center for Public Health and Health Policy Urban Services Track (UST).
-The program is designed to produce a cohort of well-qualified health care professionals committed to serving Connecticut’s urban underserved populations.
+The School of Social Work is a part of the Connecticut Area Health Education Center (AHEC) Network based at UConn Health.
+The Urban Service Track (UST) is designed to produce a cohort of well-qualified health care professionals committed to serving Connecticut’s urban underserved populations.
 Currently, students from the UConn Schools of Pharmacy, Nursing, Medicine, Dental Medicine and Social Work, as well as Quinnipiac University Physician Assistant program, participate in the program.
 Learn more here.

 EPAS Evaluation Results